Post-Baccalaureate Programs: Everything You Need to Know

 Though I was able to mitigate the consequences of a lack of educational resources, I eventually faced yet another challenge in my junior year of high school.
 My father had an accident that forced him to take time off work and, though he received disability benefits, it was not enough to pay the house mortgage.
 I was forced to take on a job to help with the family finances, which further cut into my study time and ultimately resulted in a dip in my grades for junior year—I was now a B to B+ student.
 With my father now better and returned to work, I am now better able to focus on my studies as I prepare to apply to medical school.

-The student mentions these things without making excuses or using sentimental language, which helps establish his authority and makes his case more convincing, and ultimately describes what he did to help or what has changed.
-It’s important to demonstrate growth with essays like these, as the goal is to convince adcoms that you either are no longer hampered by what previously prevented you from succeeding, or that, if still experiencing similar circumstances, have found a way to mitigate their effects while pursuing post bacc studies.
+It’s critical to demonstrate growth with essays like these, as the goal is to convince AdComs that you are no longer hampered by what previously prevented you from succeeding, or that, if still experiencing similar circumstances, you have found a way to mitigate the negative impact while pursuing post-bacc studies.

 Master’s level, post baccalaureate degree programs are commonly used to improve the academic record in preparation for applying to medical school.
 With this in mind, are there any areas of your academic record where you believe you performed below your expectations?
 What do you believe are the factors which influenced your performance and what have you done to address those factors?
 (1500 characters with spaces)

-My first-year science grades are abysmal relative to my grades for the rest of my university career.
+Essay Example: My first-year science grades are abysmal relative to my grades for the rest of my university career.
 Unfortunately, this is due to my own personal decisions, which I regret.
 As a college freshman, I took to life on my own like paper to water.
 I rushed a fraternity, moved into the house, and became part of a vibrant community which prided itself on its ability to party.
 Unfortunately, I got caught up in the fraternity lifestyle and my grades took a hit.

 As a sophomore, noticing that my academic performance was significantly lower than my STEM student peers, I moved out of my fraternity and recommitted myself to academics.
 I found a studio in the part of town where graduate students live and withdrew from the partying lifestyle.
 I stopped drinking.
 I stopped smoking.
 I was a brain on a stick.
 I also joined a campus youth ministry and found friends through my lab—friends who encouraged me to pursue my academic goals.